 Express lanes are a congestion management tool used in urban areas across the nation and in Florida.
 Express lanes are optional travel lanes, located on an interstate or toll road, that drivers can choose to use when they want a more predictable travel time.
 They offer drivers a choice for a faster, more reliable trip, especially during peak hours and are designed with a limited number of entrance and exit points to serve longer, more regional trips.
 Additional benefits of express lanes include managing traffic congestion, reduce fuel consumption, decrease air pollution and support transit use.

-Who Can Use Express Lanes?
+For information about this project or to sign up for construction alerts visit fdottampabay.com/project/417/422904-2-52-01 Who Can Use Express Lanes?